 The discussion and analysis of our financial condition and results of operations are based upon our financial statements, which have been prepared in accordance with the accounting principles generally accepted in the United States of America.
 Preparing financial statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue, and expenses.
-These estimates and assumptions are affected by management's application of accounting policies.
-We believe that understanding the basis and nature of the estimates and assumptions involved with the following aspects of our financial statements is critical to an understanding of our financial statements.
+The Company evaluates our estimates and assumptions on an ongoing basis and base our estimates on historical experience and on various other assumptions that the Company believes to be reasonable under the circumstances, the results of which form the basis for the judgments the Company makes about the carrying value of assets and liabilities that are not readily apparent from other sources.
+Because these estimates can vary depending on the situation, actual results may differ from these estimates.
+Making estimates and judgments about future events is inherently unpredictable and is subject to significant uncertainties, some of which are beyond our control.
+Should any of these estimates and assumptions change or prove to have been incorrect, it could have a material impact on our results of operations, financial position and statement of cash flows.